Association for internal Taoist martial arts

 The “internal martial arts” in Wudang Kung Fu is taught as a whole system in Vienna.
 The Wudang style is the oldest known style from China and laid the foundations for countless variations for different styles and schools.
-Competitions or demonstrations are in Wudang style not in the foreground, but the preoccupation with the self, the body control and for improving health.
+Competitions or demonstrations are in the Wudang style not in the foreground, but the preoccupation with the self, the body control and for improving health.

-Unfortunately is the quality of schools in Europe not sufficiently tested and most of them are large umbrella associations that each slide to certificates.
+Unfortunately, is the quality of schools in Europe not sufficiently tested and most of them are large umbrella associations that each slide to certificates.
 This leads to very low standards in Tai Chi, Qi Gong and other disciplines of “internal martial arts”.

 Wudang Kung Fu Vienna is the first approved Wudang school in Austria from the Sanfeng family in the Wudang mountains and represents the teachings of Zhang Sanfeng – the founder of “internal martial arts” in Vienna.